 Campground coordinates: 46.061626, -122.263404 (46° 03′ 41.85″N 122° 15′ 48.25″W)

 Paradise Creek Campground

 This campground, operated by the Gifford Pinchot National Forest, is located in a shady forest south of Mount Saint Helens and north of the Columbia River Gorge on the Oregon Border.
 The campground lacks a good source of potable water, and the portopodies leave a bit to be desired, but what Paradise Creek does offer, it offers is camping in a quintessential northwestern forest.
-Pop a tent in an understory of ferns beneath grand Douglas fir and western cedars.
-The campground is open seasonally from May to September for $20 per night (as of September, 2011).
-There are 41 tent-friendly sites on two connecting loops at an elevation of 1,600 feet.
+Pop a tent on a forest floor of ferns beneath grand Douglas fir and western cedars.
+The campground is open seasonally from May to September for $18 per night (as of 2016).
+The 41 tent-friendly campsites are spread along two connecting loops at an elevation of 1,600 feet.